real-logic/aeron/README.md

 [Wiki](https://github.com/real-logic/aeron/wiki).

 For those who prefer to watch a video then try [Aeron Messaging](https://www.youtube.com/watch?v=tM4YskS94b0) from StrangeLoop 2014.
-Things have advanced quite a bit with performance and features but the basic design still applies.
+Things have advanced quite a bit with performance and features, but the basic design still applies.

 For the latest version information and changes see the [Change Log](https://github.com/real-logic/aeron/wiki/Change-Log) with Java **downloads** at [Maven Central](http://search.maven.org/#search%7Cga%7C1%7Caeron).

 Commercial support, training, and development on Aeron is available from [sales@real-logic.co.uk](mailto:sales@real-logic.co.uk?subject=Aeron).
 Commercial support is required to access Aeron premium features such as Solarflare ef_vi transport binding for a further 40-60% reduction in latency over the UDP sockets binding.

 ### How do I use Aeron?